By Rachel Torres · Updated May 17, 2026 · 10 min read

 Validity and Expiration

 The Veterans Access Pass is a lifetime pass.
 It does not expire.
 Once issued, you can use it for the rest of your life.
-It is non-transferable (only the named pass holder and their eligible companions may use it), and it cannot be replaced if lost or stolen — treat it like a credit card.
+It is non-transferable (only the named pass holder and their eligible companions may use it).
+If your pass is lost or damaged, you can request a replacement through the USGS store — contact them at store.usgs.gov/pass with proof of original purchase or issuance.
+Treat it carefully; replacement takes 2–3 weeks.

 How to Get Your Veterans Access Pass